• MBA Core Courses

 The aim of this course is to create an understanding of key management issues with respect to the use of computer and information systems in modern business applications.
 Core technologies of hardware, software, databases, telecommunications, internet and the web, IT security, as well as emerging technologies such as AI and blockchain will be explored from a management perspective.
 As well as exploring technological, economic and organizational facets, important equity, environment, and social justice issues like gender and racial bias in AI, digital exclusion, e-waste, and carbon reporting are also examined.

-An introduction to the use of quantitative methods for business research, analysis, forecasting and decision making.
-The aim is to convey not only an understanding of methods, but also to give an appreciation of their use in addressing actual business problems impacting society, and to acquaint students with computer software necessary for implementing these methods.
-Problems revolving around economic, social, human, and environmental sustainability will be highlighted throughout the course, including ethical considerations around the collection, interpretation and use of statistical information.
+Students learn about quantitative methods used to conduct business research, analysis, forecasting and decisionmaking.
+Students are acquainted with computer software necessary for implementing quantitative methods.
+Problems of economic, social, human, and environmental sustainability will be highlighted throughout the course, including ethical considerations around the collection, interpretation and use of statistical information.

 The purpose of this course is to create a knowledge base from which students can develop organizational competence.
 It examines the relationships between organizational performance and the behaviour of individuals, groups, and overall organizations.
 In the process, emphasis is given to the importance of interpersonal issues and to issues arising from technological change, workforce diversity, ethical challenges, and internationalization.
 Consideration is also given to issues pertaining to the natural environment such as sustainability and ESG.